NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Methodology

 \subsubsection{Proximity}

-Proximity refers to the distance from the original data point $\bm{x_0}$ to $\bm{x_c}$.
-In the reward function below we have replaced the sparsity measure of function (\ref{SparsLoss}) with a proximity measure.
+Proximity refers to the distance from the original data point $x_0$ to $x_c$.
+In the reward function below, we have replaced the sparsity measure of function (\ref{SparsLoss}) with a proximity measure.

 This function effectively calculates the decrease in prediction score per unit of distance.
-Sparsity and proximity often go hand in hand, and (as our results will show) both optimization methods often lead to the same explanation.
+Sparsity and proximity often go hand in hand and (as our results show) both optimization methods often lead to the same explanation.
+Each iteration we move further from $x_0$ which makes the theoretical bounds of denominator $\rbrack 0,+\infty \lbrack$.
+Furthermore, we know from reward function \ref{SparsLoss} that the bounds of our nominator are $\lbrack-2,2\rbrack$, which results in a theoretical bound of $\rbrack -\infty,\infty \lbrack$ for the proximity reward function.

+The time complexity of function (\ref{ProxLoss}) depends on $f(x)$ and on the distance function $d$.
+Whereas the former once again depends on the classification model used, the latter is $O(m)$ since we have to loop over all features to compute the distance between two instances.
+As a result the worst case time complexity of the proximity function is $O(m+f(x))$.
+The total worst-case time complexity for NICE with proximity, after some rearranging of terms, is shown in Table \ref{tabcompl}.